An Hour Out of Desert Center CB0013

 Chas Smith is a Los Angeles-based composer, performer, and instrument designer and builder who, in the spirit of Harry Partch, creates much of his music for his own exotic instruments.
 His compositions, which always display his dualistic fascination with the scientific and the sensual, might owe their split personalities to the diverse collection of composers he studied with in the 1970s: Morton Subotnick, Mel Powell, James Tenney, and Harold Budd.

 As a performer, Smith regularly appears on feature film scores, playing both pedal steel guitar and his personally designed instruments.
 (He may be heard on such popular film scores as The Shawshank Redemption, The Horse Whisperer, and American Beauty.)
 Smith has also been featured on recordings by composer Harold Budd and with Rick Cox and film composer Thomas Newman in the experimental music ensemble Tokyo 77 (recorded on Intone Records).
 Smith has performed his own works at various new music festivals and art galleries.
-In addition to his two earlier CDs for Cold Blue, Nikko Wolverine and Aluminum Overcast, his music has been recorded on the Arc Light, Cold Blue, Cantil, MCA, and Straw Dog labels.
+In addition to his other CDs for Cold Blue, Nikko Wolverine, Aluminum Overcast, Nakadai, Descent, and Twilight of the Dreamboats (as well as a number of appearances of his music on the label’s anthologies), his music has been recorded on the Arc Light, Cold Blue, Cantil, MCA, and Straw Dog labels.